decker-edu/decker/readme.md

 -   `decker publish`

     Publish the generated files to a remote location using `rsync` if the location is specified in the meta data.
 The keys `rsync-destination.host` and `rsync-destination.path` specify the publishing destination.

+## Contributions

+### Pull requests

+Contributions are accepted via pull requests.
+Before working on a feature, please write up an issue and discuss it with me.